CornerstoneII/Find-Medik/README.md

 ## Welcome

-A React web app that integrates with the Google Maps API to find you ice creams.
+A React web app that integrates with the Google Maps API to find you Hospitals or Clinics.

 ## Setup